General Questions about Physical Therapy

 Do I have to complete all prerequisite courses before submitting my application?

-No. All prerequisite courses must be completed before July 15 preceding enrollment in August.
+No. All prerequisite courses must be completed before the first day of orientation in August.

 How do I apply?